100+ Popular Hungarian Surnames Or Last Names, With Meanings

 It is an occupational name for someone who makes garlands, and is derived from Hungarian ‘koszoru,’ meaning ‘garland or wreath.’

-It is a Hungarian word for ‘horn’ and also has its origin in the Turkish language, meaning ‘wolf.’
+It is a Hungarian word for ‘horn’ and originates in an ancient Magyar clan name.
+In the Turkish language, Kurt also means ‘gray wolf.’

 Lantos is from the Hungarian word ‘lant,’ meaning ‘lute.’
 It refers to ‘minstrel, bard or lutist.’

-This is a habitational name for someone living in the Hungarian village named ‘Meggyesfalva.’
+This is a habitational name for someone living in the Hungarian village, Meggyesfalva.
 It means ‘cherry village,’ derived from ‘meggy,’ meaning ‘cherry,’ and ‘falu,’ meaning ‘village.’

 Meszaros is derived from 'meso'